MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-ipackagedebugsettings.md

 ## -description

-Enables debugger developers control over the lifecycle of a Windows Store app, such as when it is suspended or resumed.
+Enables debugger developers to control the life cycle of a Windows Store app, such as suspending or resuming.

 ## -inheritance